-All infants under 1 year of age should receive breast milk or infant formula, not cow's milk.
+All infants under 1 year of age should be given breastmilk or infant formula.
+Cow, goat and plant-based milk are not recommended.

 DO NOT USE A MICROWAVE OVEN TO PREPARE OR WARM FORMULA.